ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## non_replicated_deduplication_window {#non-replicated-deduplication-window}

-The number of the most recently inserted blocks in the non-replicated 'MergeTree' table for which hash sums are stored to check for duplicates.
+The number of the most recently inserted blocks in the non-replicated [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md) table for which hash sums are stored to check for duplicates.

 Possible values: